Q. What is meant by rotation?

-The palmar angle - in red - is the angle between the solar margin (bottom) of the pedal bone and the ground.
+The palmar (or plantar) angle - in red - is the angle between the solar margin (bottom) of the pedal bone (P3) and the ground.

 The dorsal angle or angle/degree of rotation - in yellow - is the angle between the hoof wall at the toe (green) and the dorsal (front) aspect of the pedal bone (blue).

 In Care and Rehabilitation of the Equine Foot (p 341) Pete Ramey suggests that what is often called rotation is simply flare, i.e. separation of the hoof wall and the pedal bone.
-The pedal bone hasn't gone anywhere, it hasn't rotated, but the hoof wall has been displaced.
-This can be corrected by setting up the pedal bone as it would be if the hoof wall was in the correct place, then growing a new properly connected wall down from the coronet.
+The pedal bone hasn't gone anywhere, it hasn't rotated, but the hoof wall has been displaced (by the stretching of the laminae/laminar wedge).
+This can be corrected by setting up the pedal bone as it would be if the hoof wall was in the correct place, then growing a new properly connected wall down from the coronary band.